EmeraldL/workshop-cpro-git/README.md

 # workshop-cpro-git
-Este repositório é do workshop de git do CPRO 2018
+Este repositório é do workshop de git do CPRO 2018.

+Esta é a minha primeira mudança.